JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

   the [Building Web Applications with React and Kotlin/JS](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction) hands-on.
 * **Add crossing out list items**.
 For now, list items just vanish with no record of them existing.
-Instead of deleting an element, use "~~crossing out~~".
+Instead of deleting an element, use ~~crossing out~~.
 * **Implement editing**.
 So far, an entry in the shopping list can't be edited.
 Consider adding an edit button.

 #### Join the community and get help {initial-collapse-state="collapsed"}

-You can also join the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
+You can join the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
 There, you can find channels for `#ktor`, `#javascript`, and more available, as well as a helpful community that supports each other for Kotlin related problems.